Cimabue: Legacy

 History has long regarded Cimabue as the last of an era that was overshadowed by the Italian Renaissance.
 As early as 1543, Vasari wrote of Cimabue, "Cimabue was, in one sense, the principal cause of the renewal of painting," with the qualification that, "Giotto truly eclipsed Cimabue's fame just as a great light eclipses a much smaller one."

 In Dante's Divine Comedy

-In Canto XI of his Purgatorio, Dante laments the quick loss of public interest in Cimabue in the face of Giotto's revolution in art: In Purgatorio, although not seen, Cimabue is mentioned by Oderisi, who is also repenting for his pride.
-Cimabue serves to represent the fleeting nature of fame in contrast with the Enduring God.
+In Canto XI of his Purgatorio, Dante laments the quick loss of public interest in Cimabue in the face of Giotto's revolution in art.
+Cimabue himself does not appear in Purgatorio, but is mentioned by Oderisi, who is also repenting for his pride.
+The artist serves to represent the fleeting nature of fame in contrast with the Enduring God.